Bernard "Bernie" Bluestein

 An interview in the Chicago Tribune in 2010 quoted Bernie: "I don't know how long God is going to give me.
 I'm going to be as creative as I can."

 Bernie was one of three veterans to attend the events surrounding the opening of the Ghost Army Exhibit at the World War Two Museum in New Orleans in March of 2020.
+He was also one of three veterans to attend the Congressional Gold Medal Ceremony in Washington, DC on March 21, 2024.

 In 2022, Harper hosted a ceremony to honor Bernie’s service and his many contributions to Harper.
-As of 2024, Bernie, as a 35-year emeritus student, still goes to Harper most Tuesdays to work in the sculpture studio, which is now named for him.
+As of 2024, Bernie, as a 35-year emeritus student, was still going to Harper most Tuesdays to work in the sculpture studio, which is now named for him.
 “Oh, it’s kept me alive,” he says.
 “I listen to the discussions.
 I’m always learning something.”

 Photo